“Laugh and the world laughs with you, snore and you sleep alone.” — Anthony Burgess

 Sometimes, I would watch all of the various track activities and I would get tired all over.”

-Why Does This Sleep Technique Make Such a Difference?
+Why Does The Military Method for Sleep Make Such a Difference?

 Even though it’s obvious when you think about it, I still found it enlightening to make the very direct connection between how well you can relax your body and your brain to how well you can sleep.